StarRocks/starrocks/docs/en/administration/audit_loader.md

 > **CAUTION**
 >
 > - DO NOT change the table schema in the examples, or the log loading will fail.
-> - Because the fields of audit logs vary among different StarRocks versions, the new version AuditLoader collects the common fields admong them from all available StarRocks versions currently.
+> - Because the fields of audit logs vary among different StarRocks versions, the new version AuditLoader collects the common fields among them from all available StarRocks versions.

 ```SQL
 CREATE DATABASE starrocks_audit_db__;